Why do freelance agencies lose money on almost every project?

 Time-and-materials pricing (reactive)

-None of these give the client a clear, professional picture of what they're actually buying.
-The result: you enter projects with ambiguous boundaries, deliver scope creep instead of managing it, and sacrifice margin to preserve relationships.
+None of these approaches give the client a clear, professional picture of what they're actually buying.
+So you enter projects with ambiguous boundaries, deliver scope creep instead of managing it, and sacrifice margin to preserve the relationship.
+I wish I could say this gets better with experience.
+It doesn't, unless you change the process itself.

 How does AI-powered specification change the agency model?

-Instead of starting with a vague brief or a generic template, Specira transforms the client conversation into a professional scope document that both parties sign off on before work begins.
+Forget the vague brief.
+Forget the generic template you've been recycling since 2019.
+Specira transforms the client conversation into a professional scope document that both parties sign off on before work begins.
+Not a boilerplate SOW, but a real, detailed, project-specific agreement about what's being built and what isn't.

 Three key outputs

-Professional scope document: A detailed, client-ready specification that lists every deliverable, data flow, revision round, and success criteria.
-Clients read it and either say "perfect" or clarify gaps upfront, not midway through the project.
+Professional scope document: A detailed, client-ready specification listing every deliverable, data flow, revision round, and success criteria.
+Clients read it and either say "perfect, this is exactly what I need" or clarify gaps upfront while it's still just words on a screen, not code that needs rewriting.

 Change order framework: The spec defines what is included and what constitutes a billable change.
-When a new request arrives, you can point to the document and explain why it's out-of-scope, with a clear path to costing and approving it.
+When a new request arrives (and it will, probably in week two), you point to the document and explain why it's out-of-scope, with a clear path to costing and approving it.
+No awkward conversations.
+Just professional boundaries that the client already agreed to.

-Confidence for sales: You send a detailed specification alongside your proposal, demonstrating that you understand the project deeply.
-Clients perceive this as professionalism and expertise.
-You stand out against competitors sending generic one-page estimates.
+Confidence for sales: You send a detailed specification alongside your proposal, demonstrating that you understand the project at a depth your competitors can't match.
+Clients perceive this as professionalism and expertise, because it is.
+Your competitors?
+They're still sending generic one-page estimates with "dashboard development" as a line item.

 What results can freelance agencies expect?